josuehfa/System/README.md

 Direct Link Here:(https://redemet.decea.gov.br/index.php?i=ajuda)

 ## OMPL
 OMPL (Open Motion Planning Library) is a software package for computing motion plans using sampling-based algorithms.
 The content of the library is limited to motion planning algorithms, which means there is no environment specification, no collision detection or visualization.
-This is intentional as the library is designed to be easily integrated into systems that already provide the additional needed components
+This is intentional as the library is designed to be easily integrated into systems that already provide the additional needed components.

 ### User Guide